 The fibrotic phase is characterized by the presence of fibrosis, honeycombing, and bronchiectasis.

-The onset of capillary congestion and changes in the alveolar epithelium during the initial exudative stage leads to significant ventilation/perfusion (V/Q) mismatching and intrapulmonary shunting.
+The onset of capillary congestion and changes in the alveolar epithelium during the initial exudative stage lead to significant ventilation/perfusion (V/Q) mismatching and intrapulmonary shunting.
 During this stage of ARDS, oxygen diffusion is impeded to a much greater extent than carbon dioxide diffusion.
 Respiratory alkalosis reflecting a relative hyperventilation and hypocarbia is an early sign of ALI/ARDS.
 This difference is attributable to the much greater solubility of carbon dioxide.
 Hypercarbia develops with worsening disease, reflecting an increasing shunt fraction and an increased dead space.

-The CBC may indicate an infectious etiology.
+The CBC count may indicate an infectious etiology.
 Leukocytosis may be evident, reflecting either the initiating stimulus or a nonspecific inflammatory response.
-The CBC may also uncover significant anemia, which will further compromise oxygen-carrying capacity.
+The CBC count may also uncover significant anemia, which will further compromise oxygen-carrying capacity.
 Anemia may secondary to acute illness, underlying chronic disease, acute blood loss, or hemodilution from massive fluid resuscitation.
 Thrombocytopenia may be present.

 An electrolyte panel may also screen intravascular volume status, anion gap acidosis, and other potential comorbidities.
 Additional laboratory tests would be indicated pending specific concerns toward individual patients.